Dr Patrick Pallier

 High phenylalanine concentrations induce demyelination and microglial activation in mouse cerebellar organotypic slices

-Thau-Zuchman O, Pallier PN, Savelkoul PJM, Kuipers AAM, Verkuyl JM and Michael-Titus AT
+Thau-Zuchman O, Pallier PN, Savelkoul PJM, Kuipers AAM, Verkuyl JM, Michael-Titus AT

 Frontiers in Neuroscience, Frontiers vol. 16